kennetchau/My-virtual-assistance-/README.md

 Using packages such as mplfinance to plot stock prices and pandas to read and write csv files

+UPDATE: Added summarize function, using newspaper3k now the program can summarize news

 ## Install requires packages:
 Use the package manager pip to install the requirenment package